tazlambert/weblogic-12c-ansible/README.md

 2. Install Oracle WebLogic 12c in Cluster
 3. Create CDB and PDB
 ```
 Note: Please modify all necessary configuration files based on your own environment.For Example, one can modify dbca response file to install DB, create CDB and PDB.
-Please also make sure the installer file already downloaded and placed in the right directory, in this case Oracle WebLogic 12c installer (fmw_12.2.1.4.0_wls.jar) and JDK (jdk-8u221-linux-x64.tar.gz) in roles -> oracle-install -> files.
+Please also make sure the installer file already downloaded and placed in the right directory, in this case Oracle WebLogic 12c installer (fmw_12.2.1.4.0_wls.jar) and JDK (jdk-8u221-linux-x64.tar.gz) in roles -> weblogic-install -> files.

 Summary commands: